What are the benefits of joining Tri-State?

 - You get a place in line for the water supply that will eventually flow.

 It’s always better to be a part of the decision making process than to let others make decisions which will surely have an impact on your community as time passes and the regional demand for water increases.
-Those communities who become members of Tri-State are in a position to make key decisions which could set the foundation for water availability for the next 50+ years.
+Those communities who become members of Tri-State Water are in a position to make key decisions which will set the foundation for water availability for the next 50+ years.